Kraft Heinz to split a decade after megafood merger

-One of the companies will include shelf stable meals and include brands such as Heinz, Philadelphia cream cheese and Kraft Mac & Cheese, Kraft Heinz said Tuesday.
-The other will include brands such as Oscar Mayer, Kraft Singles and Lunchables.
-The names of the two companies will be released later.
+One of the companies, currently called Global Taste Elevation Co., will include shelf stable meals and include brands such as Heinz, Philadelphia cream cheese and Kraft Mac & Cheese, Kraft Heinz said Tuesday.
+The other, currently called North American Grocery Co., will include brands such as Oscar Mayer, Kraft Singles and Lunchables.
+The official names of the two companies will be released later.

 Kraft Heinz said in May that it was conducting a strategic review of the company, signaling a potential split.